 Financial or economic abuse includes forcibly controlling another person’s money or other assets.
 It can also involve stealing cash, not allowing a victim to take part in any financial decisions or preventing a victim from having a job.

 Family violence is a broader term that refers to violence between family members, as well as violence between intimate partners.
 It involves the same sorts of behaviours as described for domestic violence.
 As with domestic violence, the National Plan recognises that although only some aspects of family violence are criminal offences, any behaviour that causes the victim to live in fear is unacceptable.
-The term ‘family violence’ is the most widely used term to identify the experiences of Indigenous people, because it includes the broad range of marital and kinship relationships in which violence may occur.
+The term ‘family violence’ is the most widely used term to identify the experiences of Aboriginal and Torres Strait Islander people, because it includes the broad range of marital and kinship relationships in which violence may occur.

 Sexual assault or sexual violence can include rape, sexual assault with implements, being forced to watch or engage in pornography, enforced prostitution, and being made to have sex with friends of the perpetrator.